-With the extremely popular Ender series, the Chinese manufacturer Creality showed the world they can not only build big low-cost 3D printers (like the CR-10S), but also know how to make cheap, yet reliable and beginner-friendly 3D printers like the Ender 5.
+With its extremely popular Ender series, Chinese manufacturer Creality showed the world they can not only build big 3D printers (such as long-time favorite, the CR-10S), but also know how to make cheap, yet reliable machines such as the Ender 5.

 Now it has released the Creality Ender 5 Plus, the new flagship of its popular Ender series.
 We take a deep dive to see how the Ender 5 Plus holds in our 10-hour review.